peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

     public EDecimal Plus(EContext ctx)

-Rounds this object's value to a given precision, using the given rounding mode and range of exponent, and also converts negative zero to positive zero.
+Rounds this object's value to the specified precision, using the specified rounding mode and range of exponent, and also converts negative zero to positive zero.
 The idiom <code>EDecimal.SignalingNaN.Plus(ctx)</code> is useful for triggering an invalid operation and returning not-a-number (NaN) for custom arithmetic operations.

 **Parameters:**